blueflightx7/Scaling-AKS-Istio/istio/InitialConfig.md

 istio-tracing-79db5954f-qm49f             1/1     Running     0          3m3s
 prometheus-5977597c75-mfrqw               1/1     Running     0          3m4s
 ```
+**NOTE: It will take a couple of minutes for all the PODs/Services to be in running state.**

 **NOTE:** Ensure that you are always at the /istio directory in your jumpbox shell to execute the commands in the following exercises.